Violent Crime Defense Lawyer in Los Angeles

 Clients work directly with Debra S. White rather than through associates or intermediaries, ensuring accountability and consistency throughout the case.

-Categories of Serious and Violent Felony Defense
+Serious and Violent Felony Defense — Classification Matters

 Serious and violent felony defense encompasses a range of high-exposure allegations, each requiring distinct legal and factual analysis.
 Under California law, the terms “serious” and “violent” have specific statutory meanings and do not always overlap.
 Some offenses are classified as serious without being violent, and some violent conduct is not charged—or proven—in a way that triggers “serious felony” consequences.
 The classification matters because it can affect charging decisions, custody exposure, enhancements, and long-term collateral consequences.